rundherum/pymia/docs/contribution.rst

 Code Documentation
 ------------------
 Please document your code.
 Each package, module, class, and function should have a comment.
-We use `Google style docstrings <http://google.github.io/styleguide/pyguide.html#Comments>`_ and you can find a great example `here <http://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_google.html>`_.
+We use `Google style docstrings <http://google.github.io/styleguide/pyguide.html#Comments>`_, and you can find a great example `here <http://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_google.html>`_.
-For major changes it might also be good to update the documentation you are currently reading.
+For major changes, it might also be good to update the documentation you are currently reading.
-It is generated with `Sphinx <http://www.sphinx-doc.org>`_ and you can find the source files in the ``./docs`` directory.
+It is generated with `Sphinx <http://www.sphinx-doc.org>`_, and you can find the source files in the ``./docs`` directory.

 Code Tests
 ----------